Why is there so much stuff in this world? This is a question I ask myself all the time now.

 So, where to from here?

 Apply these principals to every aspect of your life.
 Look at all the areas in your house, computer, work area, car and answer the three questions.
-Once you have gone through and either donated or trashed the items that have no meaning, trust me, you will feel so much better!
+Once you have gone through and either donated or trashed the items that have no meaning, trust me, you’ll feel so much better!

 Doing an overall declutter of your life will be one of the best things you’ll ever do for yourself.
 Come back and thank me when you’re done 🙂

 What about you?
 Do you ask yourself specific questions when deciding to buy something?